-There are four mortality review committees, plus a number of sub-groups, in New Zealand.
+There are four ongoing mortality review committees, (with a number of sub-groups), in New Zealand.

 The Child and Youth Mortality Review Committee (CYMRC) reviews deaths of children and young people aged 28 days to 24 years, and seeks ways to prevent such deaths in the future.

 The Perinatal and Maternal Mortality Review Committee (PMMRC) advises the Minister of Health on how to reduce the number of deaths of babies and mothers in New Zealand.

 The Family Violence Death Review Committee (FVDRC) reviews all deaths related to family violence in New Zealand.

 The Perioperative Mortality Review Committee (POMRC) reviews all deaths related to surgery.

 The Suicide Mortality Review Committee (SuMRC) reviews suicide deaths and advises on how to reduce the number of these deaths in Aotearoa New Zealand.